countr/website/content/docs/01-features/08-position-roles.md

 You can also list all of your position roles using the `/positionroles list` command.
 This command will show you all of the position roles that you've set up, along with the position on the leaderboard that each role is assigned to.

-If you want to remove a position role, use the `/positionroles remove` command.
-This command allows you to remove a position role by specifying the name of the role.
+If you want to remove a position role, use the dropdown menu of `/positionroles list` command.

 ## Limitations